-Prisma Health EAP believes that a good program begins with creating trust and being proactive.
-We encourage wellness and early intervention, as well as early and easy access o services when needed.
-We also believe that the communication with the Human Resources department of the employer is of paramount importance to ensure that Prisma Health EAP is working in collaboration with the policies ad procedures set forth by them.
+We encourage wellness and early intervention, as well as early and easy access to services.
+We also believe that the communication with the human resources department of the employer is of paramount importance to ensure that Prisma Health–Upstate EAP is working in collaboration with the policies and procedures set forth by them.

 The goal of EAP counseling is crisis intervention, goal setting and problem resolution.
 This type of counseling will be done when it is clear that short-term treatment will, in fact, be effective in the individual’s case and will meet their needs.
 Most often, this is all that is needed.